richie598/java_webapp/README.md

 ---------------
 1. `git clone` this repository locally
 2. run `ant` (building takes a while because the ant configuration uses ivy for dependency management)
-3. Target .war files are built in the top level directory
+3. Target .war files are built in the deploy directory

 Configuring the Database
 ------------------------